Wisser/Jailer/README.md

 ## News

+ - 2026-05-31    SQL Advisor *(coming soon)*: Analyze, explain, and refactor existing SQL queries with AI assistance.
+A suggestions menu covers the most common tasks (explain, optimize, rewrite as CTEs, find NULL issues, and more).
+Results are shown as a split view with the revised SQL on the left and a formatted explanation on the right.
+An inline diff toggle highlights removed and added lines directly in the SQL area.
  - 2026-05-15    AI Query Assistant: Generate SQL from natural language questions using Anthropic or OpenAI-compatible APIs (OpenAI, Azure, Groq, Ollama, OpenRouter, etc.) with smart table selection for large schemas.
  - 2024-07-04    Data can now also be exported as structured JSON and YAML files.
  - 2024-06-26    A dark UI theme has been introduced that improves readability in low light environments.